-The second group is Baluch and consists of KSM and his extended "clan."
+and his extended "clan."
 The "new terrorism" really began with these Baluch even before their alliance with al Qaeda, with the 1993 Trade Center bombing and the 1995 plot against U.S. airliners.
-The cooperation with al Qaeda may have provided the Baluch a substantial base of willing recruits, but for al Qaeda the alliance was transformational.
-It was only after KSM joined with bin Laden, bringing with him the the enormous amount of information they must process.
+The cooperation with al Qaeda may have provided the Baluch a substantial base of willing recruits, but for al Qaeda the alliance was

+Intelligence analysts are typically overwhelmed with the enormous amount of information they must process.
 Unless they have an appropriate conceptual framework and know what signals to look for, they may fail to recognize the crucial dots.